jangbl/express-authorization-with-sessions/README.md

-# Express Session with Redis
+# Express authorization in Node - role-based authorization

-This repository contains sample code on how to use [Redis](https://redis.io) for a cookie-based session implementation with [Redis](https://redis.io) and the Node.js [express](https://expressjs.com/) framework.
+This repository contains sample code on how implement a role-based authorization in Node with use [Redis](https://redis.io) with session-based authentication in Node and [Express.js](https://expressjs.com/).

 <h3 align="center">Please help this repo with a ⭐️ if you find it useful! 😁</h3>